Key Breed Facts

 As with any other breed, Boerboels need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.

 The Boerboel is relatively low maintenance when it comes to keeping their coats looking good.
-A weekly groom is all it really takes to keep their coats nice and glossy and brushing a large helps reinforce the strong bond they form with their owners.
+A weekly groom is all it really takes to keep their coats glossy and regular brushing helps reinforce a bond they form with their owners.
 It also allows people to check for any lumps and bumps.
 A Boerboel's nails are very fast growing and as such, they need to be regularly trimmed to prevent them from splitting or cracking.

 If you get a Boerboel puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.